dtcenter/METplotpy/docs/Users_Guide/hovmoeller.rst

 .. code-block:: ini

-   python $METPLOTPY_BASE/metplotpy/plots/hovmoeller/hovmoeller.py --config $WORKING_DIR/hovmoeller_defaults.yaml --datadir $WORKING_DIR/data/hovmoeller  --input precip.erai.sfc.1p0.2x.2014-2016.nc
+   python $METPLOTPY_BASE/metplotpy/plots/hovmoeller/hovmoeller.py --datadir $WORKING_DIR/data/hovmoeller  --input precip.erai.sfc.1p0.2x.2014-2016.nc

 where $METPLOTPY_BASE is the directory where you are storing the METplotpy source code and $WORKING_DIR is the directory where you have read and write permissions and where you are storing all your input data and where you